jcomeauictx/lzw/README.md

 up.
 I did find two projects, <<https://michaeldipperstein.github.io/lzw.html>> and <<https://github.com/joeatwork/python-lzw>> that helped, but neither worked for me out of the box.
 So, after some cursing, I coded up my own.
-It seems to work---it produces output of the expected length---but the result is all white, with a few lines of various shades of gray near the bottom.
+It seems to work--it produces output of the expected length--but the result is all white, with a few lines of various shades of gray near the bottom.

 I did find, by `less`ing through the PDF itself, some `<004C>` and similar